Jp0st/README-Generator/README.md

 ## Installation

-Download the repo, install node.
+Step

 ## Usage

-Run node index in the terminal window and answer the prompts as the come.
-The info will then be filled into a README template.
-Access the repo at github.com/Jp0st/README-Generator.
+Download, install, run.
+Access the repo at github.com/Jp0st/ReadMe Generator.
 If you have any further questions feel free to email me at : Jpost2010@gmail.com

 ## Credits

-N/A
+Me Myself I

 ## License